wanyoike-max/alx-low_level_programming/0x00-hello_world/README.md

 * Script 2 generates the assembly code of a C code and save it in an outpul file

 * Script 3 compiles a C file and creates an executable named cisfun

+* Script 4 how to print a line using C in a shell script